DATES 1960 - 1969

 27th April Georgie Fame & The Blue Flames, Status Quo Geogie Fame & The Blue Flames Ticket

-4th October The Love Affair, Scott Walker, Casuals, Tommy James & The Shondells & The Paper Dolls
+4th October Scott Walker, The Love Affair, Casuals, Tommy James & The Shondells The Paper Dolls, The Ronnie Scott Orchestra, The Gunn Scott Walker programme Scott Walker Poster Scott Walker Tour Ticket

-8th December The Beach Boys, Vanity Fare, Eclection, Roger "Twiggy" Day, Barry Ryan, Bruce Channel Beach Boys flyer Beach Boys programme
+8th December The Beach Boys, Vanity Fare, Eclection, Roger "Twiggy" Day, Barry Ryan, Bruce Channel Beach Boys programme Beach Boys flyer

 15th December Chuck Berry